Manshu7255/DECISION-TREE-IMPLEMENTATION/README.md

 The entire workflow is conducted in a Jupyter Notebook.
 The tools used are standard in data science, including Pandas for data manipulation, Scikit-learn for the machine learning components, and potentially Matplotlib or Seaborn for data visualization.

 Decision trees have wide-ranging, real-life applications due to their interpretability.
-They are commonly used in healthcare for disease prediction, in finance for credit risk analysis, and in e-commerce for forecasting customer churn.
+They are commonly used in healthcare for disease prediction, in finance for credit risk analysis, and in e-commerce for forecasting customer wants.